 Busan, Incheon, and Daegu are also excellent cities for opportunities since they are still expanding and in high demand.

-Daejeon, Gwangju, Suwon, Ulsan, and Jeju are some perfect options for those seeking a slightly lower cost of living.
+Daejeon, Gwangju, Suwon, Ulsan, and Jeju are perfect options for those seeking a slightly lower cost of living.
 But savings also come with some compromises.